hatem-hussein/Rock-Paper-Scissors--by-cpp-/README.md

 # Rock Paper Scissors (C++)

-This is a console-based Rock Paper Scissors game written in C++.
+This Is A Console Based Rock Paper Scissors Game Written In C++.

 ## Features
  Player vs Computer